 - After their unloading in the importing countries, bananas may move through importers before their arrival to retail outlets to be sold to consumers.
 At the port of destination, the vessel is unloaded and hauled towards the retailers’ infrastructures (reefer warehouses and platforms).
 Before the ship’s arrival, a barcode manifest of the cargo is sent to the terminal so that it is known beforehand what the volume of the products are and the type of packaging (boxes, pallets, containers).
 This manifest is sent electronically to the terminal and automatically uploaded into the IT system of the terminal.

-The equipment typically used in the discharge process are quayside cranes, forklifts, and pallet jacks.
-Some of the vessels that arrive at the terminal do have their own onboard cranes, but quayside cranes are faster and more efficient than the on-board cranes:
+Equipment typically used in the discharge process includes quayside cranes, forklifts, and pallet jacks.
+Some of the vessels that arrive at the terminal do have their own onboard cranes, but quayside cranes are faster and more efficient than on-board cranes:

 - When reefer containers are transported by a mainline container vessel, the reefer container usually ends up at a full container terminal in the port.
 It is then brought to the banana facility by truck or barge (if available).